dusanrsc/dusanrsc/README.md

 - 😄 Pronouns: Pythonist.
 - ⚡ Fun fact: None, just keep learning.

-I am primarly Python3 developer!
+- Python version 3 developer since june 2019.
-Coding in python version 3, since june 2019.
+- Do not forget to check my: https://gist.github.com/dusanrsc.

 <!---
 dusanrsc/dusanrsc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.